jtsaito/kanji-meister/README.md

 }
 ```

-Note that the OpsWork's Chef cookbook will replace
+Note that the OpsWork Chef cookbook will replace
 `config/database.yml` and insert a production settings block.

 **Fix 2*.* The `rubyracer` gem had to be added to the repo's Gemfile.
 It appears to be are required for `rake db migrate`.